 Installing it on your Infiniti G35 will require some minor fabrication work as it was originally designed to fit the Nissan 350z (which uses the same VQ35DE engine).

 The best part about this kit is its self-contained oiling system.
+Unlike some other systems, it doesn’t use your G35’s engine oil.
 Thanks to this, the only maintenance it needs is air filter servicing and replacement of SC oil.

 Another awesome thing about this supercharger kit is the way it delivers power.
 If you check the results on a dyno, you’ll see that it doesn’t just boast a peak HP number at redline.